 Knowing your entitlements to property settlement is an essential part of achieving the best possible outcome for you in your family law matters to enable you to make informed decisions.
 However, this may not be as easy as it seems, as there is no universal or specific formula to divide the property pool.

 Working out what a party is entitled to is determined on a case-by-case basis and based on an assessment of the above as an overview.
 This is why it is best to seek legal advice about your case, your obligations and entitlements, as well as tailored advice regarding the best options to suit your individual needs and the needs of your family.

-Contact us today and make an appointment with Shannon Daykin, an Accredited Family Law Specialist, to discuss your circumstances and needs.
-Shannon was named as one of Brisbane’s Leading Family & Divorce Lawyers (Recommended) and Leading Parenting & Children’s Matters Lawyers (Leading) 2021, Brisbane, in the prestigious Doyle’s Family Law Guide, and named on the List in previous years.
+Contact us today and make an appointment with our property settlement lawyers to discuss your circumstances and needs.
 We offer a reduced fixed fee initial consultation, which can be conducted in person, by phone or by video conference.